Astronomy PhD.

 A full list of publications is available in ADS.
 You can also find me in Google Scholar, ORCID and ResearchGate.

-Find my personal contact information at Duke Physics.
+Find my personal contact information at CPPM-BOS.